Morcilla Dulce Riojana

 |Star anise, ground||0.5 g||¼ tsp|

-- Break white of bread in smaller pieces and mix with blood, rice, sugar and spices.
+- Break white of bread in smaller pieces and mix with blood, rice, sugar, spices and fat.

 - Stuff into 32-36 mm pork casings.